John-Dag/Engine490/README.md

 A java game engine built on the libGDX framework.
 Features a mesh level generator, mesh loading/rendering, animation, custom GLSL shaders/lighting/bump mapping, particle systems, projectiles, collision detection, GUI generation, networking, rendering optimizations, command console, and a level editor using XML.

-Map editor:
+<b>Map editor</b>:
 https://www.mapeditor.org/

-Demo: Download "client_vsync.jar" in the root directory of the project.
+<b>Demo</b>: Download "client_vsync.jar" in the root directory of the project.
 The client is set to windowed mode at 960x540 resolution.

-Multiplayer features:
+<b>Multiplayer features</b>:
+The <a href="https://github.com/EsotericSoftware/kryonet">Kryonet</a> networking library is used for TCP/UDP communication.
 Use the "host" feature to switch the client to server mode.
 Run an additional client, and enter the correct local/remote IP address to connect to the server.

-AI features:
+<b>AI features</b>:
 Load the "mymap2" level to play against AI.
 The AI use the A* pathfinding algorithm to chase the player.
 The enemies are set to chase only if the player is within range.

-Mouse controls:
+<b>Mouse controls</b>:
 Lock/unlock the mouse cursor by right clicking/escape key.
 LMB: Fire weapon
 RMB: Enter player movement mode

-Keyboard controls:
+<b>Keyboard controls</b>:
 W: Forward
 S: Backward
 A: Strafe left